-Task Steps Additional Details Edit a variable Select the check box next to the variable.
-Click Edit.
-Modify the Name and Value fields as desired, then click OK.
-Click Apply.
-Variable names cannot include spaces and must be unique at the level where they are defined.
-For example, you cannot have two variables named Var1 defined at the device level (unless one is inherited, in which case the device level variable overrides the inherited variable).
-Variable values cannot include the
+Task Steps Additional Details Remove a variable Select the check box next to the variable or variables that you want to delete.
+2. Click Remove.
+3. Click Apply.
+Edit a variable Select the check box next to the variable.
+Variable names cannot include spaces and must be unique at the level where 2.
+Click Edit. they are defined.
+For example, you cannot have two variables named Var1 Modify the Name and Value fields as desired, then click OK.
+4. Click Apply. level variable overrides the inherited variable).
+Variable values cannot include the characters & and <.